-Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged GTH4 EMPREENDIM ENTOS SERVICOS E PARTICIPACOE S SA January 27, 2022 29,983.48 - 7,402.92 Indefinite No 0.000000 Relationship wit Relationship with the issuer Agreement entered into between the Company and GHT4 Empreendimentos Servicos e Participacoes S.A., of which Laércio José de Lucena Cosentino holds 24.69% of the capital stock.
-Subject matter of Subject matter of the agreement Software service agreements (licenses, support, and maintenance) and Cloud Computing service agreements.
-The compensation fees of the agreements in force are annually updated for inflation according to the IPCA rate variation.
-Collaterals and i nsurance N/A Termination or end The parties may terminate the agreement upon prior notice without penalties being applied, or for non-payment by the client/customer and the lack of services/accesses provided by the Company.
-Nature and purpose of operation N/A Company's contractual status Creditor Please specify
+Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged GTH4 EMPREENDIM ENTOS SERVICOS E PARTICIPACOE S SA January 27, 2022 29,983.48 - 7,402.92 Indefinite No 0.000000 Relationship wit h the issuer Agreement entered into between the Company and GHT4 Empreendimentos Servicos e Participacoes S.A., of which Laércio José de Lucena Cosentino hold 24.69% of the capital stock.
+Subject matter of f the agreement Computing service agreements.
+The co support, and mainte mpensation fees of t according to the IPC he agreements in Collaterals and i nsurance N/A Termination or end being applied, or fo ent upon prior notice ne client/customer ar pany. • Nature and purp Nature and purpose of operation N/A Company's contr actual status Creditor Please specify

 Related party Trans actio n date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged TOTVS TECHFIN S.A.
-Augu st 01, 2022 608,019.97 - 608,019.97 Indefinite No 0.00 Relationship with the issuer the creation of the IV with Itali.
-According to IERSS, the transaction involving the creation of the Joint Venture with Itali meets the Subject matter of the agreement Cost sharing agreement Collaterals and insurance N/A Termination or end The parties may terminate the agreement upon 30-day prior notice without the application of penalties, or if they cease to belong to the same corporate group Nature and purpose of operation N/A Company's contractual status Creditor - Please specify
+Augu st 01, 2022 608,019.97 - 608,019.97 Indefinite No 0.00 Relationship with the issuer the crea ent entered into between the Co ation of the JV with Itaú.
+Accordi for assets held for sale. • • • Subject matter of the agreement Cost sha aring agreement Collaterals and insurance N/A Termination or end The parties may terminate the agreement upon 30-day prior notice without the application of penalties, or if they cease to belong to the same corporate group Nature and purpose of operation N/A N/A Company's contractual status Creditor - Please specify